Linxuan-Chen/accuenergy-coding-test/README.md

 # Description

-This is pre-interview coding test project for Accuenergy.
+This is a pre-interview coding test project for Accuenergy.

 ## Demo

-You can find demo [here](https://linxuan-chen.github.io/accuenergy-coding-test/)
+You can find a demo [here](https://linxuan-chen.github.io/accuenergy-coding-test/)

-Or you can find source code [here](https://github.com/Linxuan-Chen/accuenergy-coding-test/tree/master)
+Or you can find source codes [here](https://github.com/Linxuan-Chen/accuenergy-coding-test/tree/master)

-## Technical Stack
+## Technology Stack

 There are serval techs used in this project